 “Patients generally know if they have a vein problem, but they are often unsure where to go for treatment,” said Dr. Andrew Jones, of Inovia Vein in Bend, Oregon.
 “They, or a loved one or friend, can see a swollen leg, brown irritated ankle skin discoloration or venous stasis ulcer.
 Or they can feel large bulging varicose veins that become progressively harder and more painful as they day goes on.
 We make it easy to for patients to call and make an appointment.
 And in most cases, especially for symptomatic vein problems, these evaluations and subsequent treatments are covered by insurance.”

-In Bend, we also have two very experienced physician assistants: Trebor Struble, PA and Beth Orton, PA.
+In Bend, we also have two very experienced physician assistants: Trebor Struble, PA and Alexa Riel, PA.

 What follows are very common questions we hear when helping patients through their vein care journey.